Who is Jim Schrempp?

 You want to know about me?
 Here's probably more than you want to know...

-I enjoy learning things, creating things, spending time with friends, and writing - to name a few pursuits.
+I enjoy learning things, creating things, spending time with friends, reading, and writing - to name a few pursuits.
 I'm on Facebook too often, and that's become my micro blog of choice.
 When I started this site in 1997 (check it out on the Internet Archive), the only way to get your ideas on the web was to have your own site.
 Things have certainly changed.
 I'm spread all over the web, but I try to connect my web presence through Shrimpware.
 This site is now more about long form thoughts - and an archive.

 I think of myself as an explorer, a traveler, a sponge for information.
 Myers-Briggs pegs me as an ENFP, although on the tests that I've taken over the years that F/T score is almost 50/50.
 If you don't know about M-B, you should take the test.
 50 dumb ass, stupid sounding questions that I almost randomly choose an answer to.
 Yet every time - every single time - I score the exact same.
 Wow, that is a powerful assessment tool.
 (As a test, I just did it again.
 The assessment tool was different, letting me score how I feel about certain situations.
 The result?
 ENFP again.)